 Krystexxa Side Effects

-Note: This document contains side effect information about pegloticase.
-Some of the dosage forms listed on this page may not apply to the brand name Krystexxa.
+Note: This page contains information about the side effects of pegloticase.
+Some of the dosage forms included on this document may not apply to the brand name Krystexxa.

 For the Consumer